MicrosoftDocs/Virtualization-Documentation/Local_Preview.md

 ## Note ##
 - Your file needs to be listed in toc.txt in order to work in the local preview.
 If you need help adding your file, let Sarah or Cynthia know!
+- Right now all of the files have to be in one folder (local preview doesn't see subfolders of a repo) so you need to either copy everything in your main repo folder (HyperV) or copy all of the files to another folder and use that folder path when you edit app.config later in this topic.
+This will be fixed at some point in the future.

 - The VS version of the instructions are here: http://devdocs/Learn/LocalPreview.
 They have nice screenshots which might be helpful, but the instructions aren't complete.